 Nutrition Tip #3: Consider your dog’s age

 Puppies need more food than adult dogs - aim for around 10% of their ideal body weight.
-Puppies need way more calories than adult dogs to support their growing bodies, so always opt for a puppy-specific food formula.
+They need way more calories than adult dogs to support their growing bodies, so always opt for food specially formulated for puppies.

 Senior dogs, unless they’re particularly active for their age, will probably need to switch to a lower calorie diet.
-Frankly, your old pooch will sleep and sit more, just like us humans in our old age - so lowering their calories will prevent weight gain.
+An older dog will sleep and sit more, just like us humans in our old age - so lowering their calories will prevent weight gain.

 You’ll also need to consider your senior dog’s individual needs.
 For example, arthritic dogs will benefit from foods with added glucosamine or chondroitin sulphate to aid joint function, whereas those who tend to get constipated will benefit from a high-fibre food formulation.

 Most dog owners don’t realise how many calories treats are adding to their pup’s otherwise healthy diet.
-We know it’s tempting to treat your lovely pet to treats throughout the day - but if you’re going to do so, at least make them something nutritious.
+If you want to feed your dog treats, at least make them something nutritious.

 There’s an overwhelming amount of dog food brands on the market, making it hard to know which to pick.
 The quality of ingredients in the food you pick for your dog will make a huge difference to their long-term health, fitness and wellbeing.

-Always check the ingredients list on dog food.
+Always check the ingredients list on dog food labels.
 Look out for good quality meats.
 Avoid non-specific ingredients such as ‘meat meal’ - they’re most likely a low-quality by-product.
 Ideally, named meats should take the top 3 spots of the ingredients list.

 Cereals and fillers are best avoided.
 On top of meats, you should be looking for named fats (for example, ‘chicken fat’ rather than ‘animal fat’), whole fruits and vegetables and vitamins.